prisma-collective/docs/docs/collaborators/communities of practice.md

 3. [[communities of practice]]
 4. [[partners]]

-these [stakeholder development pathways](https://register.prisma.events) are being designed to XXX
+these [stakeholder development pathways](https://register.prisma.events) are being designed to form a 4-8 month onboarding process.

 the [[process infrastructuring]] developed to support the organisation of each event instance is also designed to be configurable and self-contained, able to be deployed to a server/ [[Holochain|device]] network local to the [[communities of place]] hosting the event. the purpose of this is to align with the aim of building capacity in-place for ongoing development of the products incubated during the intensive.

+# Instrumenting
 instruments supporting this process design are:

 - [[publishing engine]] - a knowledge commons